 If you are preparing for a FOA exam, either taking a course from an FOA-approved school or directly from the FOA, you can study for the exam using the FOA references listed above.
 Reference materials for studying for these certification exams are available with the FOA textbooks or online free with the FOA Guide or as self-study programs at Fiber U.

 Guidelines For Direct FOA Certification

 FOA was founded in 1995 by a group of people representing manufacturers, contractors, users, military/government and others, all active in training those who became instrumental in creating the fiber optic industry.
 As trainers, we were particularly concerned by the quality of training newcomers to the industry were getting, so we developed standards for the knowledge, skills and abilities (KSAs) expected of professionals in the business.
 Those KSAs became the basis of the FOA CFOT® certification.

-Since that time, about 40,000 students have been trained and certified by FOA-approved schools.
-In addition, thousands of industry professionals have applied to the FOA directly for certification without the need for classroom training, based on their skills developed working the field.
+Many students have been trained and certified by FOA-approved schools.
+But in addition, thousands of industry professionals have applied to the FOA directly for certification without the need for classroom training, based on their knowledge and skills developed working the field.
 Included in that group are most of the current FOA certified instructors teaching in FOA approved schools.

 With the increasing acceptance of FOA certifications, many experienced field technicians find themselves being required to have a CFOT® certification for employment, bidding on and/or working on a project.
 These are generally not people who would need to take a traditional CFOT course.

 FOA has always had a policy of allowing experienced people to join the FOA directly and become certified, starting with the founders and including almost all of our current instructors.
 The requirements for direct certification have been clear, they are simply an extension of our KSAs for students trained at our schools.
 We require current or recent experience in the field and passing our first level exam.